 Q: Will I be able to observe this while skygazing?

-Not exactly.
-(You would have to be very patient to notice the retrograde “motion”.)
-It’s mostly of significance to astrology thing.
+Not easily.
+You would have to be very patient to notice the retrograde “motion”.
+This event is mostly of significance to astrologers.
 To learn more about both the astronomical and astrological significance of the Mercury Retrograde event, click here.
 If you aren’t sure that you know the difference between astronomy and astrology, click here.